 - Upstream filtering through services such as CloudFlare can help sort out requests during an attack while still allowing normal requests in

 Naturally, if the above methods were always effective, we wouldn’t be discussing DDOS attacks at all.
 But they can prevent select intrusions and may help deter less motivated hackers.

 Avoiding the Red Crosshair

 As such, you’ll want to be sure you’re careful interacting with “customers,” particularly if they’re posting negative reviews or spam on your site and/or social media.

-Moderate bad behavior but don’t respond to it.
+Moderate bad behaviour but don’t respond to it.
 Be careful what comments you make regarding hackers, because pointing out that what they do is criminal, true or not, can end up making you their next victim.